LazyTown: Television and on-demand history

 In 2008, a Spanish-dubbed version of LazyTown debuted on V-me, a television network created for the Hispanic market in the US.
-The Spanish-dubbed version was also aired on Telemundo (a sister station to NBC) as part of the weekend pre-school morning block MiTelemundo.
+The Spanish-dubbed version was also aired on Telemundo (a sister station to NBC) as part of the weekend preschool morning block MiTelemundo.

-In 2011 an Arabic dub aired on Cartoon Network Arabia's early morning Cartoonito block for the Middle East and North Africa and it aired until late 2014 when the block was discontinued.
-It made a brief return back to air in 2019 upon the return of the Cartoonito block on the channel but hasn"t been aired since.
-In 2010 a subbed version briefly aired on Saudi Channel MBC 3 but was"t a huge success compared to the dubbed version at Cartoon Network Arabia.
+In 2011, an Arabic dub aired on Cartoon Network Arabia's early morning Cartoonito block for the Middle East and North Africa and it aired until late 2014 when the block was discontinued.
+It made a brief return to air in 2019 upon the return of the Cartoonito block on the channel, but hasn't been aired since.
+In 2010, a subtitled version briefly aired on Saudi Channel (MBC 3) but was not a huge success compared to the dubbed version at Cartoon Network Arabia.

 In Brazil, the two first seasons of the show was broadcast with Brazilian Portuguese dubbing on SBT (on the children's television block Bom Dia & Cia), and subsequently on Discovery Kids and Cartoon Network.
 The last two seasons were broadcast on Boomerang until 2018.

 In Serbia, Bosnia-Herzegovina and Macedonia, the show was broadcast on Ultra TV.
 A Croatian-dubbed version called Lijeni Grad was broadcast in Croatia on HRT 2.
 A Macedonian-dubbed version called Мрзеливиот Град was broadcast in Macedonia on Sitel.

-In Portugal, the first two seasons of the European Portuguese version aired on RTP2, and Canal Panda, with the latter two seasons airing solely on RTP 2 several years later.
+In Portugal, the first two seasons of the European Portuguese version aired on RTP2, and Canal Panda, with the latter two seasons airing solely on RTP2 several years later.

 The series has been dubbed into thirty-two languages.
-In the Icelandic dub, actors Magnús Scheving (Sportacus), Guðmundur Þór Kárason (Ziggy) and Stefán Karl Stefánsson (Robbie Rotten) dubbed themselves on the soundtrack.
+In the Icelandic dub, actors Magnús Scheving (Sportacus), Guðmundur Þór Kárason (Ziggy) and Stefán Karl Stefánsson (Robbie Rotten) dubbed themselves on the audio track.